grantmcconnaughey/Lintly/README.md

 - Semaphore
 - CodeBuild

-When using these Continuous Integration platforms the repository, pull request number, and commit SHA will be provided automatically.
+When using these Continuous Integration platforms the repository, pull request number, and commit SHA will be detected automatically.

-### Travis CI
+### Travis CI example

 To use with Lintly with Travis CI, add the following to your `.travis.yml` config file: